-You can write your answers in this manual or type out your own answer key.
-TLC would prefer that you type out and fax or e-mail the final exam to TLC, but it is not required.
+You may write your answers or type out your own answer key.
+TLC would prefer that you utilize the answer key found on the TLC website under Assignments and e-mail the answer key to TLC, but it is not required.
+You may also fax the answer key.
+Please call us a couple hours later to ensure we received your information.